litmuschaos/litmus/README.md

 ## Getting Started

 Litmus experiment jobs(also called Litmusbooks) run using a dedicated ServiceAccount in the Litmus namespace.
-Setup RBAC via kubectl or helm, as shown below:
+Setup RBAC & custom resource definitions (CRDs) via kubectl or helm, as shown below:

 - kubectl: